 That’s an oversight, judging from the vast treasure house of what this nation offers in terms of scenic fishing villages, ancient rock carvings, gourmet restaurant gems and royal castles, among other sights.

 It’s the people who are intriguing at this juncture, though.
 I found almost no one refused to lend directions when asked.
 Overall, the lingering perception of frozen personalities walking with determined faces in the land of smorgasbords and Kosta Boda glass does not readily bear itself out these days.
 In fact, the Swedes seem today to lean more toward carrying the kind of conviviality associated with their nearby neighbors, the Danes.

 The whole country still exudes an atmosphere that is at the once liberal, simple and decent – without irony.
 Streets are clean and neat.
 Food is crisp, clean and fresh.
 Ostentation is not part of the deal at all.
-The state is still close to supreme — yet quite humane.
+The state is still close to supreme — yet quite human.
 Hereditary class distinctions seem subliminal at best.
 In essence, it is frowned on to boast in this land, even about hard-earned successes in sports or business exploits.

 See for Yourself

 A week’s tour might logically start on the Western coastal city of Gothenburg( Goteborg) to locals.
 This city, the second largest in the nation, was founded in 1620 – the same year as our first settlements in Virginia – and began as a shipping port.
 It remains so to this day, on a much larger scale.
 However, it also has now turned into a city of universities, museums, conventions, sports events and gastronomy.
 Its close proximity to a vast countryside of forests and lakes also means that it’s not unusual at all to find moose wandering through town once in a while.